facebook page: Jackson Street Bridge, Janesville WI

 connects to the bridge piers.
 It was explained that the arch facia

-panels are design to be above the Q100 to avoid damage due to
+panels are designed to be above the Q100 to avoid damage due to

 4. There was a follow up question regarding the traffic volumes on